henrikmathiesen/angular-html5-routing/README.md

 # angularHtml5Routing
-We look at nice urls with HTML5 routing, plus recap some things, with Angular
+We look at nice urls with HTML5 routing, also using a little Grunt.